-Looking for a great space to work and stay in Spain?
-Explore top-reviewed accommodation with verified Wi-Fi speeds – perfect for digital nomads, remote workers, business travellers, workcationers and anyone who’s making work happen from anywhere in the world.
+Explore top-reviewed accommodation for remote work in Spain with verified Wi-Fi speeds – options for digital nomads, remote workers, business travellers, workcationers and anyone making work happen from anywhere in the world.

 Spain Tip: Lunch is the biggest meal of the day.
 Look out for menu del dia deals, offering two or three courses plus a drink for a great price.